Gaurav Sharma (politician): Medical career

 Volunteer work as a caregiver in a rest home when he was in high school inspired Sharma to pursue a career in medicine.
 Sharma qualified as a medical doctor from University of Auckland's School of Medicine in 2011 where he was also involved with the New Zealand Medical Students' Association.
 Sharma undertook an internship with the World Health Organization in 2012, working within the Non-Communicable Diseases unit.

 When he returned from Geneva, Sharma practised medicine in different hospitals across Auckland until 2015.
 Sharma has been registered with the Medical Council of New Zealand under a general scope requiring he practise under supervision in the GPEP training programme.
-His certificate to practise expired on 31 August 2022.
+His certificate to practise expired on 31 August 2022, and was renewed in 2023 after his political career ended.

 Fulbright and MBA

-In 2015, Sharma received the Fulbright Scholarship to complete a MBA at George Washington University in Washington DC, with a specific focus on business, politics and public health.
+In 2015, Sharma received the Fulbright Scholarship to complete an MBA at George Washington University in Washington DC, with a specific focus on business, politics and public health.
 During this time, Sharma was involved on campus in Hillary Clinton's campaign for the United States Presidency in 2016.
 He was also a Senator on the George Washington University's Student Senate during his time there as a student.